How to scale up your Google App Campaigns

 Optimize your ad creatives

 Creatives are powerful levers for performance.
 Therefore creating high-quality images and videos is vital for ad success.
 Keep in mind that continually having a pipeline of creatives to text would be the best way.
 Even though Google App Campaigns don't offer A/B testing yet, you can still run different ad groups and compare your creative performance.
+And if you want to test Android app creatives in general, you can always use Store listing experiments in Google Play.

 Expert tips: if you segment your ad groups by different themes, you can also compare and analyze what kind of themes perform best.